GWartelle/ChatApp/README.md

 If you want to see more of my work, I invite you to go check my [portfolio](https://gwartelle.github.io/MyPortfolio/).

-You can also take look at my other projects on my [github](https://github.com/GWartelle),
+You can also take a look at my other projects on my [github](https://github.com/GWartelle),

 And if you'd like to get in touch with me, feel free to reach out on [LinkedIn](https://www.linkedin.com/in/gabriel-wartelle/).